govex/performance-management-getting-started/define-goals-and-measure-progress.md

-# II.
-Define Goals and Measure Progress
+# Define Goals and Measure Progress

-## A. Set Short, Intermediate, and Long-Term Goals
+## Set Short, Intermediate, and Long-Term Goals

 Once the foundation is established, department leaders and other high-level actors must establish goals and define measurements of success for everyone involved.